- Undergraduate Program

 Scott L. Rakestraw

 After obtaining his Ph.D. degree from Massachusetts Institute of Technology, Scott L. Rakestraw embarked on a step career path in the biotech industry.
-Rakestraw held business development, research and development and marketing positions at DuPont, where he co-founded QualiconT LLC, a developer of rapid DNA diagnostics for the biochemical process industries and launched several other successful businesses.
+Rakestraw held business development, research and development and marketing positions at DuPont, where he co-founded Qualicont LLC, a developer of rapid DNA diagnostics for the biochemical process industries and launched several other successful businesses.
 He also was responsible for directing the development and commercialization of two consecutive "R&D 100" award-winning genomics products.
 Subsequently, Rakestraw served as vice president of business development, general manager of the biomedical business unit and a member of the board of directors at Altus Biologics Inc. Next, he joined Orchid Cellmark (previously Orchid Biosciences) where he was executive director of Therapeutics Business Development.
-Rakestraw is currently president of The Branta Group, a Pennsylvania-based investment firm.
+Rakestraw is managing director of The Branta Group, a Pennsylvania-based investment firm.
 He was the department's commencement speaker in 2005.

 Keith F. Reese